rismawidiya/Module-02-Capstone-Risma/README.md

-# Module-02-Capstone-Risma
-This project analyses NYC taxi trip data to uncover insights that optimise fleet performance, maximise revenue, and improve scheduling by targeting high-value zones, peak hours, and profitable trip types.

 # Drive Smart, Maximise Profits: Data-Driven Insights to Boost NYC Taxi Company Revenue

-## Key Question:
-*How can taxi companies leverage trip data to increase total revenue and optimise fleet performance in New York City?*

-## Background:
+## Project Overview
-Running a taxi company in New York City is becoming increasingly difficult with rideshare apps like Uber and Lyft handling over 75% of the market.
-This project explores NYC taxi trip data to uncover revenue-boosting insights, helping taxi operators make more informed decisions and improve their bottom line.
+The New York City taxi industry faces stiff competition from rideshare platforms like Uber and Lyft, which now command over 75% of the market.
+To remain competitive, taxi companies must optimise fleet performance, pricing, and scheduling.

-The project covers:
+This project analyses **NYC Taxi & Limousine Commission (TLC) trip data** to uncover revenue-boosting opportunities.
+By combining exploratory data analysis with actionable business insights, the project demonstrates how a data-driven approach can transform fleet management and profitability.

+Key focus areas include:
 - Top 10 Pickup & Drop-off Spots: Revenue-generating locations
 - High-Earning Days: Best days of the week for business
 - Rush Hour vs Non-Rush Hour: Worth driving in peak hours?